Gnashq/Gnashq.github.io/_pages/about.md

 I am currently a **Marie Sklodowska-Curie Researcher** and Ph.D. student at the School of Engineering, University of Warwick, Coventry, U.K., supervised by Prof. Xiaowei Zhao.

 My current research focuses on stability analysis (both small- & large-signal) and control design for grid-forming (GFM) inverter-based resources (IBRs).
-Additionally, I have experience in designs/applications of controller hardware-in-the-loop and rapid-control prototyping.
-I am proficient in RT-LAB (Opal-RT technologies), RSCAD, PSCAD,  Simulink, Matlab programming.
+Additionally, I have experience in designs/applications of Imperix-based power converter system, controller hardware-in-the-loop, and rapid-control prototyping.
+I am proficient in RT-LAB (Opal-RT technologies), RSCAD, PSCAD,  Simulink, and Matlab programming.

 # 🔥 News
 - *10.11.2025*: &nbsp;🎉 One first-author paper is accepted by **IEEE Transactions on Power Electronics**!